Oshawa GO Station

-Durham College Oshawa GO station is a station for commuter rail, passenger rail and regional bus services in Oshawa, Ontario, Canada.
+Oshawa station, known as Durham College Oshawa GO Station (or DC Oshawa GO) by GO Transit for sponsorship reasons, is a station for commuter rail, passenger rail and regional bus services in Oshawa, Ontario, Canada.
 It is the terminal station for the Lakeshore East line of GO Transit and serves Via Rail's Corridor service, which travels from Toronto to both Ottawa and Montreal.
 The bus terminal is served by bus routes of GO Transit and Durham Region Transit.